Antagonistic Pairs

 Mark Scheme

-1. Fast (fibres) contract quickly whereas slow (fibres) contract slowly (1 mark)
+1. Fast fibres contract quickly (used for short, high-intensity bursts), while slow fibres contract slowly (used for sustained, lower-intensity activity) (1 mark)

 Tips from examiner reports